irishakarpova/graphql-auth/README.md

 1. Create DataBase

-- In this case i did use a PostgreSQL database with a name "ultratest" and fields: username: "admin", password: "admin",
+- In this case i used a PostgreSQL database with a name "ultratest" and fields: username: "admin", password: "admin",

 2. To run backend server move the directory: